 - Medical Sciences (.25 Science elective credit)

-- Certified Nursing Assistant or Emergency Medical Responder
+- Nursing Assistant Registered or Emergency Medical Responder

 Guest instructors provide expertise on topics aligned to the VANTAGE curriculum.
 Teachers use a content-first approach to learning, enabling you to master academic core content, and then see how it is implemented by business partners to provide solutions to real-world challenges.